 Skip to content

-Homeware range (new colour-ways in development)
+Homeware range – new colour-ways in development

 My homeware range includes a selection of items for use in the kitchen.
-The joy of stoneware is that because it is fired to very high temperatures (1260C) it is suitable for the oven, microwave and dishwasher – although it is kinder to the pot if you can wash it by hand.
+The joy of stoneware is that because it is fired to very high temperatures (1,260 C) it is suitable for the oven, microwave and dishwasher – although it is kinder to the pot if you can wash it by hand.

 Once I’m happy with my new glazes, I’ll be looking to make:

-• Expresso cups and saucers
+• Espresso cups and saucers

 • Egg cups